Dayr Nakhkhas

-Dayr Nakhkhas (دير النخّاس, Deir Nakh-khâs) was a Palestinian Arab village located 20 km northwest of Hebron, overlooking Wadi Bayt Jibrin to the north.
+Dayr Nakhkhas (دير النخّاس, Deir Nakh-khâs) was an Arab village located 20 km northwest of Hebron, overlooking Wadi Bayt Jibrin to the north.

 Location

 Dayr Nakkhas was situated on the road to Hebron about two miles east of Bayt Jibrin.
 Perched on a hill, an open corn valley lay below the village.
 Located in an area rich in archaeological sites, in the land area that belonged to the village, there were some 15 sites, including the village itself (which was built on an earlier ancient site).